cybersyrufszuf/Sarfaraz/README.md

 <h2 align="left">
  <abc>
   <br>
-A Skilled CyberSecurity Engineer who has done Bachelor from Maulana Azad national Urdu university⚡⚡ </h3>
+A Skilled CyberSecurity Engineer who has done Bachelor from Manu University Hyderabad⚡⚡ </h3>

- - I’m currently working as a Data scientist at ThouCentric!
+ - I’m currently working as a Security Engineer at Precesion Informatic!

- - I’m looking to collaborate with other content creators
+ - I’m looking to collaborate with other Ethical Hacker to share Knowledge

- - Fun fact: I love to analyze data for trends and patterns and interpret data with a clear objective in mind and building scalable data pipelines.
+ - Fun fact: I love to break Security for trends and patterns and interpret data with a clear objective in mind and building scalable data pipelines.
 This is something that I enjoy a lot as well learning new content and sharing my knowledge with others.

  - How to reach me?
 Quickly email me at **owaiskhan9654@gmail.com**